microsoft/onnxruntime-inference-examples/python/AzureEP/README.md

-Since onnxruntime 1.16, AzureEP supports the running of a "hybrid" model combining two compoments:
+Since onnxruntime 1.16, AzureEP supports the running of a "hybrid" model combining two components:

 - An edge model that runs locally.
 - A proxy model talks to an online service endpoint hosting a model.